momchiltsanovv/Electronic-Home-Manager/BUILDING_API_EXAMPLES.md

 - `pricePerSquareMeter`: Required, must be a positive number
 - `elevatorFeePerPerson`: Required, must be zero or positive (0.00 for buildings without elevator)
 - `petFeePerPet`: Required, must be a positive number
+- `companyId`: Required, must be a valid UUID of an existing company

+**Important:** When a building is created, it is **automatically assigned** to the employee with the **least number of buildings** from the specified company.
+If the company has no employees, the creation will fail.

 **Note:** The following fields cannot be updated after creation (they are immutable):
 - address